nx-lr/32chars-js/README.md

 ## Background

-JavaScript is a programming language with many weird and complicated parts.
-Some programmers have found out that one can write JavaScript with a minimal set of characters numbers, up to [five](https://aem1k.com/five/) or [six](http://www.jsfuck.com/) possible symbols.
+JavaScript as a programming language has many weird and complicated parts.
+Some programmers have found out that one can write JavaScript without any alphanumeric characters, but a minimal set of characters, up to [five](https://aem1k.com/five/) or [six](http://www.jsfuck.com/) possible symbols.
 These compilers output _extremely verbose_ code, where a single character may expand to thousands.

-Program code contains a wide variety of letters, numbers, symbols, and spaces, making code terser, parsable and readable.
-This project aims to output code that still does not contain any letters or numbers, but with still enough characters to produce the shortest possible output.
-There are 32 symbol characters within the ASCII range which seems just right considering that most, if not all of these characters carry special meaning in programming, even while acting as encoding characters.
+Program code contains a wide variety of individual characters: numbers, letters, symbols and spaces, making code more parsable and readable.
+This project aims to output obfuscated JavaScript code using all the 32 symbol characters while maintaining the shortest possible output.

-Rather than encoding every character in the input string one by one, we break the string into runs that have a length of at least one character.
-This way, we effectively minimize the amount of operations performed by the JavaScript engine, while keeping the overall output short.
+So rather than encoding every single character in the input string, we break the string into runs that have a length of at least one character.
+This way we can effectively minimize the amount of operations performed by the JavaScript engine, while keeping the overall output short.

 So, the compiler breaks and encodes parts of the string into parsable tokens and then determines which JavaScript's built-in operations produce the original string.
 Parts of the string containing those same 32 ASCII symbol characters remain unchanged and quoted in string literals.

-## Explanation
+## Walkthrough

 With a large character set, most of these symbols also are valid JavaScript tokens.
 The most significant of them are:

-- `'`, `"` and `` ` `` delimit strings.
-The backtick `` ` `` delimits template strings, which allow for interpolation and tagged function calls
+- The quote characters `'`, `"` and `` ` `` delimit strings.
+The back tick `` ` `` delimits template strings, which allow for interpolation and tagged function calls
-- Combinations of `_` and `$` to form variables and identifiers
+- Combinations of `_` and `$` form variables and identifiers
-- `+` to concatenate strings, add numbers and cast things into numbers
+- The plus sign `+` concatenates strings, adds numbers and (tries to) cast other values into numbers
 - Arithmetic `+ - * / % **` and bitwise `& | ^ ~ << >> >>>` operators with a `Number` and `BigInt` on either side
-- `.` to access properties of objects
+- The dot `.` to access properties of objects that are valid JavaScript identifiers
-- `,` to delimit array elements, function arguments and object properties, as well as assign multiple variables in a single statement
+- The comma `,` to delimit array elements, function arguments and object properties, as well as assign multiple variables in a single statement
-- `()` to call functions and group expressions with different precedences
+- The round brackets `()` to call functions and group expressions with different precedences
-- `[]` to access array and object elements and create array literals
+- The square brackets `[]` to access array and object elements and create array literals
-- `{}` to delimit object literals and code blocks
+- The curly brackets `{}` to delimit object literals and code blocks
-- `${}` to interpolate expressions in template strings, converting them into strings if untagged
+- The construct `${}` to interpolate expressions in template strings, converting them into strings if untagged
-- `/` to delimit regular expression literals and divide numbers
+- The slash `/` to delimit regular expression literals and divide numbers
+- The backslash `\` to escape characters in strings, even themselves

 We have syntax to form strings.
 Strings are very fundamental to obfuscation, as we can store and hash custom data.
-However, there are many other ways to create strings, using JavaScript's newest syntax and functionality: `RegExp` and `BigInt` data types, and many new `String`, `Array`, and `Object` methods.
+However, there are many other ways to create strings, using JavaScript's newest syntax and functionality: `RegExp` and `BigInt` data types, and many `String`, `Array`, and `Object` methods.

 The compiler uses a two-step substitution encoding.
 First, characters and functions are assigned to variables and properties with programmatically generated keys, These are then decoded through these operations, and used either to construct new substrings or build back the original string.